How to make a lino stamped Christmas card

 If I’ve inspired you to get creative this Christmas, please tag me on Instagram @MichelleHughesDesign or use the hashtags #MichelleHughesDesign

-Self-paced learning with one year of access.
-Step-by-step videos and guided projects.
+Self-paced learning with step-by-step videos and guided projects.

 Small groups (max 4) for hands-on tuition in my print studio.